NCBI-Hackathons/VirusDiscoveryProject/Cloud_Cheat_Sheet.md

       `gsutil -m cp gs://ncbi_sra_realign/SRR11587\*.realign .`

-> Tip: To copy data between servers, use gsutil to copy from the source server to google storage first, then copy to the destination.
+> Tip: To copy data between servers,
+> * use gsutil to copy from the source server to google storage first, then copy to the destination.
+> * or, add your ssh keys to the source server and use `scp localfile username@REMOTE-IP:/foo/bar/`

 #### Google compute cloud tools (gcloud):